Kettering conveyancing FAQs

 Our conveyancing fees calculator gives an instant conveyancing quote including all of the legal costs involved in buying and selling your home.

 Will I need property searches when buying a property in Kettering?

 Conveyancing searches are questions submitted to a number of authorities by Kettering conveyancing solicitors to identify issues affecting the home you want to buy.
 Mortgage lenders also usually require conveyancing searches to be purchased.

 How long does the conveyancing on a leasehold property take

 Almost every flat in the UK is leasehold.
 There are also an estimated 1 million leasehold houses throughout the country.
 Buying leasehold property can take weeks longer than a freehold house because there is more work involved.

 Examples of delays might include anything from slow receipt of the managing agent information to an absent freeholder.

-Our specialist leasehold solicitor team complete the legal work for 100's of leasehold purchases each month, and our proactive approach means delays are less likely to occur.
+Specialist leasehold solicitors complete the legal work for 100's of leasehold purchases each month, and our proactive approach means delays are less likely to occur.